andifunke/w2v-pos-tagger/README.md

    [ClassifierBasedGermanTagger](https://github.com/ptnplanet/NLTK-Contributions).
  * Describe the results in a [course paper](paper/pos_paper_funke.pdf).

+A few choices of the task requirements were questionable, for example the demand of an SVM classifier and the mandatory usage for a nonlinear kernel, also the requirement for different train/test corpora and the size of the test set itself (full corpus).
+However, this project stays within the bounds of these constrains.

-The design for the feature engineering was part of the challenge.
-I decided for unigram word vectors as features for the SVM and applied a comprehensive hyperparameter search for embedding types, vector sizes and SVM hyperparameters.
-This simple, yet effective, approach of learning a hyperplane separation through the embedding space gave an F<sub>1</sub> score of 0.919 for the best models.
+Defining a design for the feature engineering was part of the challenge.
+I decided for unigram word vectors as input features for the SVM and applied a comprehensive hyperparameter search for embedding types, vector sizes and SVM hyperparameters.
+This simple, yet effective, approach of learning a hyperplane separation through the (RBF-transformed) embedding space gave an F<sub>1</sub> score of 0.919 for the best models.
 The approach demonstrates how well static unigram word vectors can represent syntactic language features.
 The project is described in:

 * **A. Funke**: *Single Token Part-of-Speech Tagging using Support Vector Machines and Word Embedding Features*.
 Course paper for "Natural Language Processing and Information